 Marriage means blending of Principles of Deity Shiva in the form of husband and Shakti in the form of wife.
 Every act is taken to its completion jointly by performing that act through the sagun (Materialised) kriya-shakti (Energy of action) in the form of Deity Shiva and giving further momentum to that act through the nirgun (Non-materialised) Shakti.
 After marriage, both jivas enter the householder stage.
 It is very important to obtain blessings of the elders jointly to perform various activities in life in the householder stage by complementing each other.
 Paying obeisance together, leads to activation of waves of Deity Shiva and Shakti from the Universe.
-This starts developing humility in the jiva.
+This starts developing humility in the couple.
 It results in fulfillment of every deed in the householder stage and yields desired fruit from it, leading to possibility of minimum give and take.
 That is why, after marriage, a couple is required to perform every act together and should comply with each other even in an act like paying obeisance.
-This is the only aim underlying the act stated above.
+(However, if only one from the couple is present, then they can still offer obeisance.)

 1. When husband and wife are paying obeisance